By using this site, you agree to the Privacy Policy and Terms of Use.

 Mood and Sleep Regulation Systems

-Serotonin plays a central role in mood stability, appetite control, and sleep regulation, according to studies published in the Journal of Clinical Psychiatry.
+Serotonin plays a central role in mood stability, appetite control, and sleep regulation.
 This neurotransmitter system directly influences circadian rhythms and emotional well-being, with imbalances linked to depression and sleep disorders.

 Norepinephrine and epinephrine coordinate the brain’s alertness and stress response mechanisms.
 These catecholamine neurotransmitters prepare the body for fight-or-flight responses while maintaining appropriate attention levels during daily activities.